Edge Developer Platform

 Supabase connect

-4. Enter the Key
+4. Filling in the Key

 NEXT_PUBLIC_SUPABASE_URL=https://url.supabase.co